Discount Sale

 WooCommerce Cart: Checkout Coupon-Email Notification

-• To redirect to your cart page, click on the cart link.
-To apply the coupon automatically and proceed to checkout, click on the coupon.
+• Click on the cart link to redirect to your cart page.
+Click on the coupon to apply the coupon automatically and proceed to checkout.

 WooCommerce Cart: Checkout Coupon-Cart with coupon